whelan-low/tp/docs/DeveloperGuide.md

 Step 2.
 The `AddressBookParser` then creates a new `DeleteModuleCommandParser` and calls `DeleteModuleCommandParser#parse()`, with `module/CS2103T` as the argument for the function.

 Step 3.
-The `DeleteClassCommandParser` parses the arguments and get the values of the user input associated with the prefixes, from there determine the module to delete.
+The `DeleteModuleCommandParser` parses the arguments and get the values of the user input associated with the prefixes, from there determine the module to delete.

 <box type="info" seamless>